-This is a live class, not a hybrid class.
-This class meets Tuesday and Thursday from 3:00-4:15 PM, starting Tuesday, January 17 and ending Thursday, April 27, 2023.
-Most class meetings will occur live in Room 102.
-Some meetings may occur via Zoom if (1) the University requires Zoom meetings; or (2) I am out of town.
-If I am going to be out of town and must hold a class session via Zoom, I will give you ample advance notice.
+This is a live class that meets Monday and Wednesday from 3:00-4:15 PM, starting Wednesday, January 15 and ending Wednesday, April 24.
+Most class meetings will occur live in Room 108.
+Some meetings may occur via MS Teams if I am out of town.
+If I am going to be out of town and must hold a class session via MS Teams, I will give you ample advance notice.
+Classes will not be held Monday, January 15 because of the Martin Luther King, Jr. holiday, or on Monday, April 8 because of the eclipse.
+I will provide make-up information about both those classes.